Manage DNS in your network

 Querying records

-DNS configuration has evolved in the last few years, and each operating system might expose its nameserver configuration differently.
-Unfortunately, tools like nslookup
+DNS configuration has evolved in the past few years, and each operating system might expose its nameserver configuration differently.

 or dig

-didn't get updated to match these OS configurations, and in many cases, they won't use the same servers as your browser to query domain names.
+they won't use the same servers as your browser to query domain names.

 For these cases, we listed some tools to support your checks: